-As a major silver and gold mining company, we are exposed to the market dynamics common to the global precious metals industry, In addition, given that the majority of our people and operations are located in Mexico, country specific factors can affect our strategy and outlook.
+As a major silver and gold mining company, we are exposed to the market dynamics common to the global precious metals industry.
+In addition, given that the majority of our people and operations are located in Mexico, country specific factors can affect our strategy and outlook.

 Demand for silver is primarily driven by fabrication (industrial applications, photography, jewellery and other applications) and investment, either directly through coins and bullion or via Exchange Traded Funds (ETFs).
 Mine output provides the majority of silver supply, while recycling and scrap amount for most of the remainder, with government sales a minor and unpredictable source.

 For gold, demand is largely driven by its status as a safe haven, with consumers and investors buying the metal to protect their savings and purchasing power and as a means to diversify away from the US dollar.
 In some markets gold has strong cultural allure, with China and India leading the demand for gold jewellery.
-Mine output accounts for the majority of the global gold supply, with the remainder coming from recycling.
+Mine output accounts for the majority of the global gold supply, with the remainder coming from recycling

 Market Size and Position

-Our average cash cost per metal:
+Average cash cost per metal:

-The quality and quantity of our mineral assets:
+Quality and quantity of our mineral assets:

 Cash costs provide a picture of a company’s current ability to extract its resources at a reasonable cost, but longterm competitiveness is dependent on the actual size of the resource base.
 A strong indicator of future production is the ability to convert measured, indicated and inferred resources into proven and probable reserves.
 We continuously invest in exploration across price cycles to expand and strengthen our asset base, using strict cost criteria to ensure that extraction will be economically viable even in low metal price environments.
 As a result, our total resources and reserves have grown at a fairly steady pace and we have a range of organic growth projects that extend across the prospecting, drilling and resource definition stages, ensuring that we can benefit from the next cyclical upswing.